- Prostate cancer treatment

 - Vaccine treatment for prostate cancer

-- Preventing and treating prostate cancer spread to bone
+- Preventing and treating prostate cancer spread to bones

 - Considering prostate cancer treatment options

-- Initial treatment of prostate cancer by stage
+- Initial treatment of prostate cancer, by stage

-- Following PSA levels during and after treatment
+- Following PSA levels during and after prostate cancer treatment

-- Prostate cancer that remains or recurs after treatment
+- Treating prostate cancer that doesn’t go away or comes back after treatment

 Radiation therapy for prostate cancer

 Radiation therapy uses high-energy rays or particles to kill cancer cells.
-Radiation may be used:

-- As part of the first treatment (along with hormone therapy) for cancers that have grown outside of the prostate gland and into nearby tissues.
+- As part of the first treatment (along with hormone therapy) for cancers that have grown outside the prostate gland and into nearby tissues.

-- If the cancer is not completely removed or comes back (recurs) in the area of the prostate after surgery.
+- If the cancer is not removed completely or comes back (recurs) in the area of the prostate after surgery.

-(Another type of radiation therapy, in which a medicine containing radiation is injected into the body, is described in the section, "Preventing and treating prostate cancer spread to the bone.")
+(Another type of radiation therapy, in which a medicine containing radiation is injected into the body, is described in Preventing and treating prostate cancer spread to the bone.)